About Us

 The other women who make this place go

-A small group of writers I trust completely.
-They’re brilliant, they’re funny, and frankly they make me look like I know what I’m doing.
-(I don’t, always.
-But they kind of help.)
+A handful of authors I trust completely.
+They’re smart, they’re hilarious, and frankly they make me seem like I know what I’m talking about.
+(I don’t, not usually.
+But they sort of assist.)

 M